aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-28-a-linq-observation.md

---- cson
+---
   title: "A LINQ observation"
   metaTitle: "A LINQ observation"
   description: ""
   revised: "2010-08-28"
   date: "2010-08-28"
-tags: [".net","linq"]
+  tags:
+    - ".net"
+    - "linq"
   migrated: "true"
-urls: ["/a-linq-observation"]
+  urls:
-summary: """
+    - "/a-linq-observation"
-This article was migrated from old website, originally dated 19 March 2009
+  summary: "This article was migrated from old website, originally dated 19 March 2009"
-"""
 ---
 Well I'm making good headway with LINQ to Umbraco, in the next few days I'll be doing a very interesting check in (which I'll also blog here about).
 My tweet-peeps already have an idea of what it entails, but there's a bit of a problem with it still which I want to address before the commit.